SpikeInterface/spikeinterface/doc/modules/core.rst

 the channels on which waveforms and templates are defined on, for example, based on a physical distance from the channel with the largest peak amplitude.

-Most of the extensions live in the :code:`postprocessing` module, but there are some *core* extensions to:
+Most of the extensions live in the :code:`postprocessing` module, but there are some *core* extensions too:

-* select random spikes for downstream analysis (e.g., extracting waveforms or fit a PCA model)
+* select random spikes for downstream analysis (e.g., extracting waveforms or fitting a PCA model)
 * estimate templates
 * extract waveforms for single spikes
 * compute channel-wise noise levels

 .. note::

     Some extensions depend on others, which must be pre-computed.
-For example:code:`waveforms`, the :code:`waveforms` extension depends on the :code:`random_spikes` one.
+For example :code:`waveforms`, the :code:`waveforms` extension depends on the :code:`random_spikes` one.
 If the latter is not computed, computing :code:`waveforms` will throw an error.